NannyML/nannyml/docs/tutorials/ranking.rst

     :path: ./example_notebooks/Tutorial - Ranking.ipynb
     :cell: 2

-To illustrate the results we filter and display the analysis period results for `distance_from_office` feature.
+To illustrate the results we filter and display the analysis period results for ``distance_from_office`` feature.
 The next step is to instantiate the ranker and instruct it to :meth:`~nannyml.drift.ranking.AlertCountRanking.rank` the provided results.
+Notice that the univariate results are filtered to ensure they only have one drift method per categorical and continuous feature as required.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Ranking.ipynb